 As Sarah Horrocks writes in her 2015 Mercurialblonde blog, ‘It’s interesting to think about Click! in its totality, pivoting around the dark horrors of rape and molestation while maintaining a light vibe.
 It gives the work a weird underbelly that I’m not entirely sure was Manara’s intention.
 It seems that what Manara was going for was a no-rules bacchanalia, thumbing his nose at society’s fear of sex.
 But in the process we trip into some really dark shit that isn’t really dealt with in the book, nor are there structures within the book to deal with them.
 If Click! stopped and paused to consider its own fucked-up-ness it would completely lose its comedic quality, which is what makes the book so memorable.
 I’m glad those things are in there though; the complications are really interesting.’

 The most recent edition of Click! was published by Eurotica in 2004.
 It is currently out of print.
-We have just included the first 24 pages of the book and the last; to find out what happens in between will involve you in more research!
+We have included just the first 24 pages of the book and the last; to find out what happens in between will involve you in more research!